filecoin-project/specs/src/systems/filecoin_blockchain/_index.md

 ## Storage Power

 Filecoin's blockchain runs on storage power.
 That is, its consensus algorithm by which miners agree on which subchain to mine is predicated on the amount of storage backing that subchain.
-At a high-level, the {{<sref storage_power_consensus>}} subsystem maintains a _Power Table_ that tracks the amount of storage {{<sref storage_miner_actor>}}s have contributed to the network through _Sector commitments_ and _Proofs of Spacetime_.
+At a high-level, the {{<sref storage_power_consensus>}} subsystem maintains a _Power Table_ that tracks the amount of storage {{<sref storage_mining "storage miner actors">}} have contributed to the network through _Sector commitments_ and _Proofs of Spacetime_.

 ## Leader Election and Expected Consensus